Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 Also check out…

-Why a Portable monitor is the Best Second Screen for Travel
+Why a Portable Monitor is the Best Second Screen for Travel

 There are a ton of different manufacturers out there that make travel monitors, and most of them do a good enough job for everyday use.
 However, if you have specific needs for your monitor, it can be worth shelling out a little extra cash to get the best of the best.